Disclosure: This article may contain affiliate links. Click here for more info.

 It can be difficult to motivate your child to move more.
 Official medical guidelines on the amount of recommended activity suggest 60 minutes of physical activity per day.
 This can include either moderate-intensity aerobic activity such as brisk walking, or vigorous-intensity activity such as running.
 Be sure to include vigorous-intensity aerobic activity on at least 3 days per week.

-The major benefit of using a Fitbit for your kids is motivation.
+The major benefit of using a Fitbit-like device for your kids is motivation.
 By setting goals, getting feedback and being rewarded, kids are encouraged to do more.

 Fitness trackers for kids should not be confused with gadgets that enable parents to stay connected with their children throughout the day.
 These wearables, which typically use a GPS system to pinpoint the exact location of your child on a map, are featured in our overview of wearables to keep your children safe.

-The second generation version of Garmin’s popular Vivofit Jr for kids comes with two important upgrades.
+Lets cut right to the chase.
+Garmin’s Vivofit Jr is probably the best fitness tracker for kids on the market right now.
+The second generation version comes with two important upgrades.
 First there is an always-on color screen whereas the first version only had a black and white screen.
 And second, Garmin has teamed up with Disney to deliver a range of branded designs.

-Parents will once again be able to assign their child chores to do around the house and Vivofit jr 2 will alert the child when they need to complete them.
+Parents will once again be able to assign their child chores to do around the house and Vivofit jr 2 will give the kids a nudge when they need to complete them.
 These can be set up to recur daily or even weekly.
 Kids can even earn virtual coins for every task you assign, which they can then use to redeem in-app rewards.

-The waterproof fitness tracker comes with an accompanying smartphone app for parents.
+The waterproof device comes with an accompanying smartphone app for parents.
 You can add multiple children to the app to see all your kids’ daily activity in one place.
 Characters from the bands will also show up in the mobile app.

-The vívofit jr 2 band is available in a number of themes including a Star Wars theme, Stretchy Avengers, Marvel and Minnie Mouse.
-You can also opt for the first generation device (view on Amazon) which comes at a slightly lower price.
+The Vivofit Jr 2 band is available in a number of colorful themes including Star Wars, Stretchy Avengers, Marvel and Minnie Mouse.
+If you prefer, you can also opt for the first generation device (view on Amazon) which comes at a slightly lower price and similar specs.